allwefantasy/active_orm/README.md

-## Welcome to MongoMongo
+## Welcome to ActiveORM

-MongoMongo is a Java ODM framework for MongoDB.
-Just like [ActiveORM](https://github.com/allwefantasy/active_orm),simple,convenient,and powerfull.
+ActiveORM is a Java ORM framework for Mysql.

 ## Getting Started